glitchdotcom/shared-components/README.md

 **TODO** explain how glitch remix / pull request flow works, use docs from community site

-### Running off Glitch
+### Running Locally
-If you'd like to work on this project off Glitch, clone the repository, then run `npm install` to setup the dependencies.
+If you'd like to work on this project locally, clone the repository, then run `npm install` to setup the dependencies.
 Run `npm start` to start the server.

 You may wish to add a .env file so that the project consistently starts on the same port.
 See .sample.env for an example.